-This mexican pizza lasagna is delicious any way you slice it!
+This vegetarian Freezer-Friendly Mexican Lasagna is delicious any way you slice it!
 It’s great the first day, fabulous as leftovers, and freezes easily for sketch-free fast food!

 - 1/2-1 tsp dried cilantro

 - 1/4 tsp salt plus a little extra to taste

 - a pinch or two of red pepper flakes or cayenne pepper for heat-seekers